 - Gastrointestinal parasites

-- Gastrointestinal obstruction due to tumours or foreign objects
+- Gastrointestinal obstruction due to tumours or foreign bodies

 - Helicobacter pylori is a bacteria that is a cause of ulcers in humans.
 Infection has occurred in cats; however, there is no conclusive data to link the bacteria with ulcers in cats.
 One recent study did suggest a link between H. pylori and gastric lymphoma in cats.

 - Liver disease